How a Nonprofit Job Is Different from a For-Profit Job

 Efficient use of every dollar is typical of nonprofit work.

-Your office furniture and computer equipment might be hand-me-downs, and the office location might not be exactly prime.
+Your office furniture and computer equipment might be hand-me-downs, and the office location might not be precisely prime.
 Flexibility and a frugal eye are necessary for most nonprofit groups.
 It all depends on the type of nonprofit you work for and its size.

 Institutional nonprofits such as hospitals or universities tend to be better financed than a small social justice organization working in the inner city.
-It's best to decide how important such things are to you before deciding to go for any particular nonprofit job.
+It's best to decide how critical such things are to you before deciding to go for any particular nonprofit job.

 Reaching agreement within a group